Kgomotso Ramatlo has swapped her high heels for gumboots and is not looking back.

 Our founding partner was Monsanto, now Bayer, who donated to us the fertile land that became our training farm and gave us the start-up capital we needed.
 We developed our first curriculum in conjunction with Tshwane University of Technology, focusing on vegetable production as it has a short production cycle.
 Two years later, we added poultry, livestock and crop production courses.

 In 2004, we registered the Buhle Farmers’ Academy as an NPO in order to continue our fundraising efforts.
 We have grown from strength to strength over the years.
-From our first cohort of 57 students in the year 2000, we trained over 500 in 2018, and we have now trained almost 6 000 farmers over the years.
+From our first cohort of 57 students in the year 2000, we trained over 500 in 2018, and we have now trained over 6 000 farmers over the years.

 Our heartfelt thanks go to every one of our funding partners.
 With your backing and partnership, we are indeed fulfilling our mission: to transform dreams into reality for many thousands of aspiring farmers.